The 2014 and 2012 editions

 ISBN 3-211-82627-0, Springer Verlag, Wien.

 - Translation into French: An abridgement, translated by N. Zimmermann, appeared as Alan Turing ou l'enigme de l'intelligence, ISBN 2-228-88082-7, Editions Payot.
 New 2015 edition, including the entire work:

 Alan Turing ou l'enigme de l'intelligence, ISBN 2-749-92433-2, Michel Lafon.

 - Translation into Italian by David Mezzacapa: Storia di un Enigma,

 I had the honour of receiving an Italian literary prize, the Premio Giovanni Comisso, in 1992.

 See an extract from the Polish edition.
-Buy online from www.merlin.com.pl
+Now out of print.
+A new edition is being prepared.

 - Chinese translation, ISBN 7535768784, Hunan Science and Technology Press.
 Available here.

-At present there are just three extracts available.
+There are just three extracts on this site.
 One describes the Alan Turing's emotional and intellectual inspiration at sixteen, one the moral and political ambience of King's College, Cambridge, during Alan Turing's early years there.
 The third explains the origin of modern computer programming in Alan Turing's 1946 report.